 - Images have alt and title tags.

-- Page has outbound links (links that go to another site) If your page doesn’t have any, you may want to consider adding them.
+- The page has outbound links (links that go to another site) If your page doesn’t have any, you may want to consider adding them.

 - The keyword appears in the URL for this page: (ie. https://702pros.com/on-page-seo

-- Page has a h2 with the main keyword: Place this in the beginning of the copy of the page.
-This should be like the main title (h1 tag) but for more descriptive.
+- The page has an h2 with the main keyword: Place this at the beginning of the copy of the page.
+This should be like the main title (h1 tag) but more descriptive.
 Like a sub-heading. (ie. my h2 title: On-Page SEO Checklist: Why Should You do This?
 How Can it Help Your Website Ranking?).